TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 ```

 ## Signal Processing part on Maincore
 Signal processing is done as per a request from Subcore-1, and the communication between Maincore and Subcore-1 is done on the main loop.
 It means that signal processing is worked on the different thread from the signal capturing thread explained above.
 The main loop on Maincore is very simple.
-Checking requests from Subcore-1 constantly, when a request arrived, check the sid to detect what kind of process Subcore-1 needs, and do that.
+Checking requests from Subcore-1 constantly, when a request arrived, looking into the sid to detect what kind of process Subcore-1 needs, and do that.

 ```